VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Text (in multiple languages).
 Links.
 Images.
 Diagrams.
 Code.
 Commands.
 Dates.
 Our wandering thoughts.
 Spur of the moment ideas.
 Everything.

 Keyboards happen to be a decent input device for some of these things, and tend to pretty much suck for others.
-(Come on, make art by typing in RGB values for every pixel. 𝐼 𝒹𝒶𝓇𝑒 𝓎𝑜𝓊)
+(Come on, make art by typing in color values for every pixel. 𝐼 𝒹𝒶𝓇𝑒 𝓎𝑜𝓊)

 **Q: What makes something good as an input device?**